 04 January 2016

 There’s a lot of pressure when people get divorced and many find it to be a distressing time.
-To make the process of separating from your spouse a little easier for you, we have created a list of who you need to inform that you are getting a divorce.
+To make the process of separating from your spouse a little easier for you, we've created a list of who you need to inform that you're getting a divorce.

 Be aware that a bank or financial institution might freeze an account when notified of a divorce.
 This would have the effect of stopping direct debits and standing orders being paid, which could cause problems with payees such as utility providers.